Hamsa1913/holbertonschool-printf/README.md

 print_percent

-All needed includes (<stdarg.h>, <unistd.h>)
+print_int

+Required libraries (stdarg.h, unistd.h)

-Include guards to prevent double inclusion
+Include guards

-This file links all .c files together and ensures modular compilation.
+This file links all .c files together.

 2 - _printf.c

 This is the core engine of the project.

-It is responsible for:
+It handles:

-Reading the format string character by character
+Reading and parsing the format string

-Detecting when a format specifier starts (%)
+Detecting conversion specifiers

-Calling the correct helper function based on the specifier
+Calling the appropriate helper function (%c, %s, %i, %d, %%)

-Using variadic macros:
+Tracking and returning the total printed characters

+It uses:

 va_list